joyboseroy/indus_decipher/README.md

 metric works exactly as designed and still doesn't support as specific a claim as it looked like it did.

+**Update, once real Sumerian became available (see "Real external-language calibration" below): this needed one more layer of nuance, not a reversal.** civ_a's negative result was re-tested against real attested language at matched and larger sample sizes specifically to rule out a sample-size explanation.
+It survived that test: civ_a stays negative from N=800 through N=33,000, while real Sumerian swings from no signal to a strong positive signal over the identical range. civ_a's design genuinely differs from real Sumerian grammar in whatever this test is sensitive to; it is not merely under-sampled.
+Read both sections together for the fully qualified picture.

 One more honest number worth keeping in view: civ_e's positive gain (+0.009 mean) is roughly 16 times smaller than the real corpus's +0.143.
 None of the five synthetic civilizations tested come close to real